jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

 # Brackets
+Included brackets when they are not needed adds additional visual clutter that decreases legibility.
 ## <span style="color: green">A. Good</span>
 * Do not use square brackets unless there are spaces in the database object names or syntax dependent
 <pre>